Latest Blog Posts

 The best way to diffuse this particular voice into something more productive is with “yes, and” statements.
 “Yes, playing video games sounds like a lot of fun and I’m going to play for an hour or so after I get this task done.”
 Use the suggestions this voice gives you as bribes if they sound like something fun.
 Ignore them otherwise, or put them off until tomorrow.

-Comment on which voice do you listen to most often and why?
+Comment on which voice you listen to most often and why.

-Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home, office, mind and time.
+Julie Stobbe, professional organizerJulie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home, office, mind and time.
+Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca